Breastfeeding and Diabetes

 - Colostrum helps to stabilize a baby's blood sugar levels after birth.

-- It allows the mother lose weight.
+- It allows the mother to lose weight.

 - It helps the body utilize insulin more efficiently.